Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Catch small leaks early.

-For safe driving habits and UTV handling tips, check out the ATV Safety Institute’s official guide
+For safe driving habits and UTV handling tips, see the ATV Safety Institute guide.

-• Likely cause: outer CV wear or damaged joint.
+• Likely cause: outer CV wear or a damaged joint.

 • Check for: